rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/api-operations/methods/put-updatehealthmonitorv2.rst

     PUT /v2.0/lbaas/healthmonitors/{healthmonitor_id}

-Upon successful validation of the request, the service returns the HTTP ``Accepted (202)`` response code.

-The update operation enables you to change one or more health monitor
+This operation enables you to change one or more of the following health monitor
 attributes:

 -  ``delay``